JoviMetzger/42Project-Transcendence/README.md

 - It works in browsers and even on server environments *(like Node.js)*.

 ### Why use dompurify?
-When working with user input or dynamic HTML updates, we often need to insert content into the DOM.
+When working with user input or dynamic HTML updates, we often need to insert content into the DOM. <br>
 A common way to do this is via `element.innerHTML`. <br>

 ⚠️ However, innerHTML is not safe because:
 - Attackers can inject `<script>` tags that execute malicious JavaScript.